 Automated environments typically have numerous controllers, robots, drives, HMIs, etc. connected to a network.
 Network switches are used to connect components to the server, monitor data traffic, and route it to where it is needed.
-Their data-routing functions, together with their access management functions, make switches a classic target for cyberattacks, and the ideal honeypot.
+Their data-routing functions, together with their access management functions, make switches a classic target for cyber attacks, and the ideal honeypot.

-A Switch as a Honeypot
+Using a Switch as a Honeypot

 Network switches perform essential functions in connecting robots, drives, PLCs and other devices to the industrial network.
 As a result, their firmware and configuration are vitally important and should be well-protected:

-- Switch firmware, similar to operating systems, is subject to manufacturer modifications and updates.
+Switch firmware, similar to operating systems, is subject to manufacturer modifications and updates.

-- The configuration of a switch encompasses a range of settings including which ports are used for which data traffic flowing to and from which connected devices.
+The configuration of a switch encompasses a range of settings including which ports are used for which data traffic flowing to and from which connected devices.

 The configuration of a switch covers a range of settings.
 These settings include which ports are used for which data traffic is flowing to and from which connected devices.

 Attackers who want to do damage within a network can manipulate the network communication of a switch.
-Switches are often used by hackers to establish a connection with a component, e.g., by opening and closing ports.
+Switches are often used by hackers to establish a connection with a component, e.g. by opening and closing ports.
 In this way, erroneous data can be routed.

-Being a favorite target of hackers is what makes network switches so suitable as honeypots.
+Being a favorite target of hackers is what makes network switches so suitable for use as honeypots.
 One scenario involves installing an additional switch in the industrial network.
 This switch is set up to look attractive, but, as it has no real function.
 It can be left alone by company staff, all of whom are informed of its actual purpose.
 With no changes being made internally, any changes that are made to the switch must have been made by an unauthorized external party.

-A Data Management System
+Choosing A Data Management System

 While it does not replace other network security measures, such as firewalls IDS systems and IPS systems, it can be used alongside them as a valuable extra layer of security.
-This is because it can be set to automatically and precisely compare current device data to previous device data at regular intervals.
+This is because it can be set to automatically and precisely to compare current device data to previous device data at regular intervals.
 For the network switch in our honeypot scenario, the focus will be on ports, which could allow a hacker to gain access to automation equipment and potentially wreak havoc.

 Cyberattacks on industrial facilities and public utilities have, unfortunately, become a reality.
 Because of the complexity of these largely automated environments, only a multi-layered approach can effectively protect against potentially dangerous losses.
-As part of this defense in depth strategy, honeypot scenarios such as this are one component of many – a little more safety, certainty, and security for us and the environment.
+As part of this in-depth defense strategy, honeypot scenarios such as this are one component of many – a little more safety, certainty, and security for us and the environment.

 Dr. Thorsten Sögding & Stefan Schnackertz